🪨

 SAX-um

-Saxum Vineyards was founded in 2000 by Justin Smith on the James Berry Vineyard in Paso Robles' Willow Creek District, which his parents Terry and Carolyn Smith had planted in 1981 on steep calcareous limestone hillsides.
-Saxum produces Rhône-style blends (predominantly Grenache, Syrah, Mourvèdre with Counoise and other supporting varieties) plus single-block bottlings; the 2007 James Berry Vineyard was named Wine Spectator's Wine of the Year in 2010, an unprecedented honor for a Paso Robles wine.
-Annual production is intentionally limited and the mailing list is closed.
+Saxum Vineyards was founded in 2000 by Justin Smith on the James Berry Vineyard in Paso Robles' Willow Creek District, which his family planted in 1981 on steep calcareous limestone hillsides.
+Saxum produces Rhône-style blends (predominantly Grenache, Syrah, Mourvèdre with Counoise and other supporting varieties) plus single-block bottlings.
+The 2007 James Berry Vineyard was named Wine Spectator's #1 Wine of the Year in 2010, an unprecedented honor for a Paso Robles wine.
+Annual production is intentionally limited and the mailing list is closed for extended periods.

 Key Facts